Jezebel: Elijah

 As a result, Elijah invited Jezebel's prophets of Baal and Asherah to a challenge at Mount Carmel.
+The theologian Adam Clarke writing in the early 1800s argued that these prophets would have been royal chaplains and that the Baalist prophets had more jurisdiction over Samaria during Jezebel's reign than the Asherah prophets, who were always indigenous to Samaria.
 The challenge was to see which god, Yahweh or Baal, would burn a bull sacrifice on an altar.
 Jezebel's prophets failed to summon Baal in burning the bull sacrifice, despite their cries and cutting themselves.
 Elijah, however, succeeded when he summoned Yahweh, impressing the Israelites.
 He then ordered the people to seize and kill the prophets of Baal and Asherah at the Kishon River.
-After the prophets were slain, Jezebel swore to have Elijah become like her prophets (i.e. killed), even if it meant embracing divine judgement upon herself if she failed to do so.
-Elijah fled for his life to the wilderness, where he mourned the devotion of Israel to Baal and lamented being the only Yahwist worshiper left.
+In response, Jezebel vows to kill Elijah.
+Elijah fled to Mount Horeb, where he mourned the apostasy of Israel.